cloudquery/cloudquery/website/pages/how-to-guides/keyless-access-to-aws-in-github-actions-with-oidc.md

 <HowToGuideHeader/>

-With this blog, we will show you how to access your AWS environment without storing IAM credentials in GitHub by using OpenID Connect (OIDC).
+In this guide, we will show you how to access your AWS environment without storing IAM credentials in GitHub by using OpenID Connect (OIDC).

-## What is OpenID Connect?
+## Introduction

 OpenID Connect has been around since 2014, and in reality, it’s a simplified identity layer on top of the OAuth 2.0 protocol.
 This gives your clients and applications an easy process to authenticate against an Authorization Server and get information about the end-users (in this case AWS) but in a process flow that’s easier for applications to do so.
 For a deeper look into OpenID Connect check out [https://openid.net/connect/](https://openid.net/connect/).

 So using OpenID Connect we can remove the need to have keys stored in GitHub Actions, saving the headache of [rotating the keys](https://github.com/cloudquery/cq-provider-aws/tree/main/policies/cis_v1.2.0) or the other headaches.

+## Walkthrough

-## Setting up AWS OpenID Connect Identity Provider
+### Step 1: Initial setup of AWS and OpenID Connect

 The first step to this whole process is to configure AWS to allow GitHub to communicate with it via OpenID Connect.
 Here are a few different ways to do it.

 We've got three different ways to do this [AWS Console](#aws-console), [AWS CLI](#aws-cli), and [Terraform](#terraform).

-### AWS Console
+#### AWS Console

 Once you are logged into the AWS Console, head to IAM and select `Identity providers`: